NREL/HPC/docs/Documentation/Systems/Swift/running.md

 | parallel  | optimized for large parallel jobs, up to two days of walltime |
 | debug     | two nodes reserved for short tests, up to four hours of walltime |

 Each partition also has a matching `-standby` partition.
 Allocations which have consumed all awarded AUs for the year may only submit jobs to these partitions, and their default QoS will be set to `standby`.
 Jobs in standby partitions will be scheduled when there are otherwise idle cycles and no other non-standby jobs are available.
+Jobs that run in the standby queue will not be charged any AUs.

 Any allocation may submit a job to a standby QoS, even if there are unspent AUs.